scvalex/ltc/docs/final.md

 possible courses of action.
 The simplest solution would be to simply ignore the update for the other node, and somehow let it know of the fact.
 This, however, is not in the spirit of a *distributed* data store.
-As we discuss in Section \ref{sec:conflicts}, with LTc, "Node B" attempts to merge the two values, and then tries to send the merge result to "Node A".
+As we discuss in the next section, with LTc, "Node B" attempts to merge the two values, and then tries to send the merge result to "Node A".
 The reason merging is an option is because our representation of changes allows it; if we were using the simple representation, we would be forced to simply discard one of the two current values.